eachristgr/Computer-Architecture/Lab01/README.md

 This file contains the contains the results of the first lab exercise.

 ### 1. Configure Parameters
-As a first example, we run the command:
+As a first example, we ran the command:

  > $ ./build/ARM/gem5.opt -d hello_result configs/example/arm/starter_se.py --cpu="minor" "tests/test-progs/hello/bin/arm/linux/hello"